Medically reviewed on March 25, 2018

-Children, Adolescents, and Adults: CNS imaging: 0.1 mmol/kg (0.1 mL/kg); may begin imaging immediately after administration
+US labeling: Breast malignancy imaging, CNS imaging, and supra-aortic or renal artery angiography: 0.1 mmol/kg (0.1 mL/kg); may begin imaging immediately after administration

 General imaging: 0.1 mmol/kg (0.1 mL/kg); if needed, a second dose of 0.1 to 0.2 mmol/kg (0.1 to 0.2 mL/kg) may be repeated once within 30 minutes of the first dose

 Exclusion of metastatic or recurrent tumors: 0.3 mmol/kg (0.3 mL/kg)

 Perfusion studies: 0.1 to 0.3 mmol/kg (0.1 to 0.3 mL/kg)

 Imaging of a single field of view (FOV):

 Patient weight <75 kg: 7.5 mL